-A three-way catalyst oxidizes exhaust gas pollutants - both hydrocarbons (CmHn) and carbon monoxide (CO) - and reduces nitrogen oxides (NOx) into the harmless components water (H2O), nitrogen (N2) and carbon dioxide (CO2).
+A three-way catalyst oxidizes exhaust gas pollutants - both hydrocarbons (HC) and carbon monoxide (CO) - and reduces nitrogen oxides (NOx) into the harmless components water (H2O), nitrogen (N2), and carbon dioxide (CO2).

-Depending on the operating conditions of the engine and the exhaust gas composition, conversion rates of close to 100% can be achieved at close to stoichiometric (lambda one) conditions.
+Depending on the operating conditions of the engine and the exhaust gas composition, conversion rates upwards of 98% can be achieved at close to stoichiometric (lambda one) conditions.
 The necessary reaction conditions can be reached after less than a minute by the introduction of special cold-start measures, especially a fast heat-up of the exhaust gas after engine cranking.
 This is especially important for city driving, characterized by frequent start-stop events.

 Lambda controlled three-way catalysts

 In lambda controlled three-way catalysts the following three basic reactions are catalyzed in parallel.

 - 2 NO + 2 CO → N2 + 2 CO2